neulab/awesome-align/README.md

 ## AWESOME: Aligning Word Embedding Spaces of Multilingual Encoders

-`AWESOME` is a tool that can extract word alignments from multilingual BERT (mBERT) and allows you to fine-tune mBERT on parallel corpora for better alignment quality.
+`awesome-align`` is a tool that can extract word alignments from multilingual BERT (mBERT) and allows you to fine-tune mBERT on parallel corpora for better alignment quality.

 ### Dependencies